CHAPTER 85. GENERAL PROVISIONS

 (b) Enforcement Rule 203(b) provides that the following shall also be grounds for discipline:

-(2) Wilful failure to appear before the Supreme Court, the Board or Disciplinary Counsel for censure, private reprimand or informal admonition.
+(2) Wilful failure to appear before the Supreme Court, the Board or Disciplinary Counsel for censure, public or private reprimand, or informal admonition.

 (3) Wilful violation of any other provision of the Enforcement Rules.